alexandregama/blog/content/about/_index.md

 type : "about"
 ---

-Hey, nice to meet you!
-I'm currently one of the Co-Founders and CTO at @SouSmile, former Directoring of Engineering at @Gympass and Group Leader at @Elo7 and honestly, still trying to figure out what those things really mean :)
+Hey, I'm Alex Gama, nice to meet you!
+I'm one of the Co-Founders and CTO at @SouSmile, former Director of Engineering at @Gympass and Group Leader at @Elo7 and honestly, still trying to figure out what those things really mean :)

 Here you'll find coding courses and tutorials but also some personal posts from a variety of topics like Leadership,